HMS Erin: Construction and career

 The takeover caused considerable ill will in the Ottoman Empire, where public subscriptions had partially funded the ships.
 When the Ottoman government had been in a financial deadlock over the budget of the battleships, donations for the Ottoman Navy had come in from taverns, cafés, schools and markets, and large donations were rewarded with a "Navy Donation Medal".
 The seizure, and the gift of the German battlecruiser Goeben to the Ottomans, influenced public opinion in the Empire to turn away from Britain.

-Although there is no evidence that the seizure played any part in the Ottoman government declaring war on Britain and the Triple Entente, historian David Fromkin has speculated that the Turks promised to transfer Sultan Osman I to the Germans in exchange for signing a secret defensive alliance on 1 August.
-Despite this, the Ottoman government was intent on remaining neutral until Russian disasters during the invasion of East Prussia in September persuaded Enver Pasha and Djemal Pasha, the Ministers of War and of the Marine, respectively, that the time was ripe to exploit Russian weakness.
+Although there is no evidence that the seizure played any part in the Ottoman government declaring war on Britain and the Triple Entente, the Ottomans did curiously offer to transfer Sultan Osman I to the Germans at the beginning of August 1914.
+Historian David Fromkin has speculated that this offer was made in exchange for signing a secret defensive alliance, and that the Ottomans extended it only after learning that their battleship had been seized by the British.
+Regardless, the Ottoman government was intent on remaining neutral until Russian disasters during the invasion of East Prussia in September persuaded Enver Pasha and Djemal Pasha, the Ministers of War and of the Marine, respectively, that the time was ripe to exploit Russian weakness.
 Unbeknownst to any of the other members of the government, Enver and Djemal authorized Vice Admiral Wilhelm Souchon, the German commander-in-chief of the Ottoman Navy, to attack Russian ships in the Black Sea in late October under the pretext of defending its warships from Russian attacks.
 Souchon, frustrated with Ottoman neutrality, took matters into his own hands and bombarded Russian ports in the Black Sea on 29 October as unambiguous evidence of an Ottoman attack and forced the government's hand into joining the war on Germany's side.